begoon/wsgi-go/README.md

 # Experimental code for Chiro API in Golang

-The endpoint is built and deployed automatically when its `main` branch in pushed.
+The endpoint is built and deployed automatically when its `main` branch is pushed.

 <https://chiro-api-go-ixozpwh3jq-nw.a.run.app>